 Do your research on trending topics (or just don’t live under a rock) and come up with ways you can join in on the fun while being relevant and up to brand standards.
 Read more about how you can jump on the real-time marketing bandwagon by clicking here.

 5. Don’t Over-Promote

-Same goes for your brand!
-Making it all about you comes off as inauthentic, salesy and robotic.
+The same goes for your brand!
+Making it all about you comes off as inauthentic, salesy, and robotic.
 People aren’t going to engage with your brand if you’re constantly pushing spammy content.
 While your content should still be related to your product/services, find ways to have fun with it!
 Check out my blog, What a Great Social Media Content Plan Needs, to learn more about how you can get creative with your content.

 What better way to grab someone’s attention than giving away free shit?
 I don’t actually mean shit.
 That would be gross.
 But if you’re into that, I’m totally not judging… (I totally am)...
 Anyways, people are pretty much always down to engage with content if there’s something in it for them.

 Who remembers that time your Instagram feed was completely slammed with that photo of a girl in a red one-piece bathing suit?
 (That day still haunts me).
 A little over a year ago, Sunny Co Clothing offered a free bathing suit (with the exception of shipping) to users who reposted the photo below.
 Sunny Co Clothing received an overwhelming amount participants to the point where they had to put a cap on the promotion.